Skip to main content

 My research has shown that strongly aggregated patterns of habitat - which are traditionally recommended in conservation to prevent extinctions - can leave large gaps which inhibit range shifting.
 However, other patterns facilitated range shifting of simulated species, and the rate of shift could be predicted by a straightforward metric: conductance.
 Conductance is based on circuit theory, and further work exploits properties of the circuit in order to pinpoint the best places in the landscape to add habitat, or the least costly places to lose habitat.
 This theory has been translated into the software Condatis for mapping and prioritising habitat networks.
 I worked in partnership with seven major UK conservation organisations to design the first version according to their analysis priorities and data availability.
 In January 2016, NERC knowledge exchange fellow Katherine Allen started to work with the Condatis project, enabling effective communication with a much broader range of stakeholders.
 For further information see the project website condatis.org.uk.

 Condatis can also be used as a research tool, and I am continuing to develop the theory behind it.
-My PhD student Tom Travers is improving the ways that Condatis can be used in different kinds of decision-making scenarios, in collaboration with Natural England.
+My PhD student Tom Travers has improved the ways that Condatis can be used in different kinds of decision-making scenarios, in collaboration with Natural England.
 Recently Sarah Scriven (with Jane Hill, University of York) has used Condatis and my simulation model to examine the isolation of lowland protected areas in Borneo, and the conditions needed for species to reach equivalent climate at higher elevations as the climate warms.
 Sarah has also analysed how ‘high conservation value’ forest patches in oil palm plantations on Borneo might contribute to large-scale connectivity.
 In 2017-19, I used my modelling techniques in a Newton Fund project (project blog), led by Jane Hill, to develop recommendations for forest restoration on peatland in Indonesia.

 Conservation in agricultural landscapes